 Why is most modification and support delivered by the OEM within OGP?

-- Introducing competition and ensure competitive pricing.
+- Introducing competition and ensuring competitive pricing.

 - May have simple delivery models fit for purpose (E.g. Modifications).